 Dia & Co. serves women sizes 14-32, I tried it.
 Dia and Co.
-Vs Stitch Fix — which is better?
+Vs Stitch Fix — which is better, and what is the cost?
 How does Dia and co Work?
 Let’s review DIA and Co for 2018 and find out ALL of that!

 How does DIA work?

 Dia & Co. is a clothing subscription service for ladies sizes 14-32 — so it serves a wide range of sizes.

 Which I found very exciting.

 It works very similarly to most Clothing Subscription boxes.